mobizt/Firebase-ESP32/README.md

 */

-//Now parse/read the array contents at some index
+// Now parse/read the array contents at some index

 FirebaseJsonData result;